The bookshelves of 18 extraordinary people (Infographic)

 Mark Zuckerberg

 He adores books.
-So much so, that in 2015, he hosted a book club on his Facebook account which made a book recommendation to his Facebook followers every two months for the entire year.
-He focussed upon books which stressed learning about new cultures, histories, and technologies.
-Some of Zuckerberg’s favorite books include Why Nations Fall, The New Jim Crow, Genome, and The Varieties of Religious Experience.
+So much so that in 2015, he hosted a book club on his Facebook account, making a recommendation to his followers every two weeks for the entire year.
+He focused on books that explored new cultures, histories, and technologies.
+Some of Zuckerberg’s favourite books include Why Nations Fail, The New Jim Crow, Genome, and The Varieties of Religious Experience.

 Gretchin Rubin

-Rubin is the author of of four New York Times bestsellers: The Four Tendencies, Better than Before, The Happiness Project, and Happier at Home.
-Rubin claims that her nightstand is always crowded with books.
-According to Rubin, the books you won’t find on her nightstand are the ones that carry the theme of “unjust accusation”.
+Rubin is the author of four New York Times bestsellers: The Four Tendencies, Better than Before, The Happiness Project, and Happier at Home.
+Her nightstand is always crowded with books.
+According to Rubin, the books you won’t find there are ones built around the theme of “unjust accusation”.
 “No ‘Atonement,’ ‘The Count of Monte Cristo’ or ‘Othello’ for me,” she says.
-So what books do Rubin favor?
-The Habit of Being, The Chronicles of Narnia, and Life of Pi are some of her favorites.
+Her favourites include The Habit of Being, The Chronicles of Narnia, and Life of Pi.

 Bill Gates

-Gates loves to read so much that whenever he goes on vacation, he has to bring a duffle-bag full of books with him.
-Gates says that he reads 50 books a year, which is about one book per week.
-He tends to stay away from starting any book which he cannot see himself finishing.
-He advises everyone to dedicate at least an hour at a time for serious reading.
-He recommends that pondering over the material can add value to what you are reading.
-His favorite books include How to Lie with Statistics, The Catcher in the Rye, and How Asia Works.
+Gates loves to read so much that he brings a duffle bag full of books on every vacation.
+Gates says that he reads around 50 books a year.
+He tends to avoid starting any book he doesn’t think he’ll finish, and advises everyone to dedicate at least an hour at a time to serious reading — pausing to reflect on the material, he says, adds real value.
+His favourite books include How to Lie with Statistics, The Catcher in the Rye, and How Asia Works.

 Jeff Bezos

-He is the founder, chairman, and CEO of Amazon, the largest online shopping retailer.
-He was recognized as the wealthiest person in the world on March 6, 2018.
-He has a registered net worth of $112 billion, and is the first centi-billionaire.
-His favorite book is Remains of the Day.
+The founder, chairman, and CEO of Amazon, Bezos was recognised as the wealthiest person in the world in early 2018, with a net worth reported at $112 billion at that time — figures that have shifted substantially since.
+His favourite book is The Remains of the Day.

 Barack Obama

-The former President of the United States posted his favorite books and music of 2017 on Facebook.
+The former President of the United States posted his favourite books and music of 2017 on Facebook.
 In 2013, Obama said “Reading is important.
 If you know how to read then the whole world opens up to you.”
-His favorites include Souls of Black Folk, Gilead, and Moby Dick.
+His favourites include The Souls of Black Folk, Gilead, and Moby Dick.

 Pope Francis

-The 266th pope of the Roman Catholic Church loves to read.
-Although the Bible is his favorite book, he also enjoys Dostoevsky classics such as The Brothers Karamazov.
-Other books include The Major Works, and Quo Vadis.
+The 266th pope of the Roman Catholic Church was an avid reader throughout his papacy.
+Although the Bible was his favourite book, he also enjoyed Dostoevsky’s classics such as The Brothers Karamazov.
+Other books on his list included The Major Works and Quo Vadis.

 Oprah Winfrey

-The famous Oprah Winfrey book club has encouraged many people to open up their lives to book reading.
-Books have played an important role in Oprah’s life, and she is a fervent advocate for literacy and reading.
-Her favorites include East of Eden, A New Earth, and The Known World.
+The Oprah Winfrey Book Club has encouraged millions of people to open up their lives to reading.
+Books have played an important role in Oprah’s life, and she is a fervent advocate for literacy.
+Her favourites include East of Eden, A New Earth, and The Known World.

 Noam Chomsky

-The American linguist, philosopher, cognitive scientist, historian, social critic, and political activist, is an author of many books himself.
-He enjoys reading nineteenth century literature during his free time.
-Some of his favorite books are The Theory of Power, Bad Samaritans, and Whose Crisis?
+The American linguist, philosopher, cognitive scientist, historian, social critic, and political activist is a prolific author in his own right.
+He enjoys reading nineteenth-century literature in his free time.
+Some of his favourite books are The Theory of Power, Bad Samaritans, and Whose Crisis?
 Whose Future?

 Larry Page

-The computer scientist,co-founder of Google, and CEO of Alphabet Inc. was deeply affected by Nikola Tesla’s autobiography when he was 12 years old.
-Page is the ninth wealthiest person in the world as of April 28, 2018, with a net worth of $48.3 billion.
-He invented PageRank, which is Google’s most famous search ranking algorithm.
-This invention earned him the Marconi Prize in 2004, together with Google co-founder Sergey Brin.
-His favorite books include What Do You Care What Other People Think?, and Pleasure of Finding Things Out.
+The computer scientist and co-founder of Google was deeply affected by Nikola Tesla’s autobiography when he was 12 years old.
+As of April 2018, Page had a reported net worth of $48.3 billion — a figure that has grown substantially in the years since.
+He invented PageRank, Google’s core search ranking algorithm, an achievement that earned him the Marconi Prize in 2004, together with co-founder Sergey Brin.
+His favourite books include What Do You Care What Other People Think? and The Pleasure of Finding Things Out.